College Counseling: The Search

 Most campus visits consist of a 30-60 minute information session held by an Admissions Officer, and a 60-90 minute walking tour of the campus, led by a current student.

-On-campus interviews are becoming increasingly rare, but they are available at some schools.
+On-campus interviews are increasingly rare, but they are available at some schools.
 Where interviews are available, we encourage you to take advantage of them; they are as much an opportunity for you to learn more about the school as for the school to learn about you.
 Interviews must be scheduled in advance.
 For more information on interviews, head to that section of this site.

 How to Set Up Your Visit: